oktadev/okta-blog/_source/_posts/2020-04-29-master-filestream-in-csharp-aspnetcore.md

 * [An AWS account (we'll be using a free tier product)](https://aws.amazon.com/free)
 * [AWS Toolkit for Visual Studio](https://aws.amazon.com/visualstudio/)

-## How do you eat a 1Gb file
+## How Developers Approach the C# Filestream

+How do you eat a 1Gb file?
 One byte at a time!
 While funny - in a terrible, dad pun kind of way - it is absolutely true.
 A large number of developers today think of data as moving over the network in its final transactional form.
 For example, you as a developer input a URL and get back a JSON object, an image, a CSS file, or one of the countless other types of objects.

 For small pieces of data - information from a database, for example - we tend to look at the data like this: